 Today, no American aviation museum with such a unique squadron of operational “Warbird” aircraft has a more appropriate setting for its home.
 On display in and around the same hangars and flying off the very runways that dispatched Thunderbolts and the US Air Force’s premier jet fighter bombers of their era into service.
 This legendary setting allows the public to be immersed in the history of aviation and watch these planes roar to life and take to the skies over Long Island.
 Founded in 2000 through the graciousness and hard work of our founder Mr. Jeff Clyman, his family, and the incredible dedication and help of then NY State Governor George Pataki to bring aviation history to life to honor our veterans, the legacy of local aviation pioneers, the men and women who built and flew the aircraft, and the legacy of New York’s part in the Arsenal of Democracy through the 20th Century and today.

 The monumental effort to keep our aviation, and military history alive is also made possible through state grants, corporate underwriting, and the personal philanthropy and gifts from people like you.
-In addition, the museum would not be possible without the partnership and help of Republic Airport’s fixed based operator (FBO), Sheltair and the dedicated professionals of the Republic Airport management team.
-Lastly and most importantly with a limited staff we rely upon the incredible hard work of our volunteers and without them we wouldn’t be able to have the ability to share this great museum with all of you!
+In addition, the museum would not be possible without the partnership and help of Republic Airport’s management and fixed based operators (FBOs).
+Lastly, and most importantly with a limited staff we rely upon the incredible hard work of our volunteers and without them we wouldn’t be able to have the ability to share this great museum with all of you!
 The Volunteers are the backbone of our museum, and we are so thankful for the support from our Long Island, and greater New York Community!

 The mission of the American Airpower Museum is the preservation of aviation, and military history to educate the public, and the next generation of Americans about the courage, valor, sacrifice, and heroism of our nation’s veterans, aviation pioneers, and aviation industry workers of the arsenal of democracy.
 We accomplish this mission by preserving, displaying, and flying, operational and static examples of our nations legendary Airpower and ground vehicles in our collection as well as through our related displays, exhibits and event programs.
 We strive to create an experience at our museum that will educate, and inspire future generations in the subjects of aviation, engineering, math, science, and history.